bmsimo/chat-notes-organizer/README.md

 # How It Works

 1. Retrieve the active file
-   - `this.app.workspace.getActiveFile()` is used to get the current note.
+   - `app.workspace.getActiveFile()` is used to get the current note.
 If there is no active note, a Notice is shown and the operation stops.

 2. Show a progress modal
    - A small progress modal opens showing a spinner and the text “Organizing note...”.

 3. Read note contents
-   - The plugin reads the file contents via `this.app.vault.read(activeFile)`.
+   - The plugin reads the file contents via `app.vault.read(activeFile)`.

 4. Build the prompts
    - A carefully crafted `systemPrompt` sets expectations for the LLM: